Goonswarm/infrastructure/dns/README.md

 Make some changes to a zone and run `./import ${zone_file_name}`.
 The `gcloud` tool needs to be set up properly on your machine.

+Note that the tool will update the version in the SOA record, please commit this change after updating DNS.